CONCEPT ANALYSIS

 The CyberFiber Network's most critical vulnerability is a destination.

-Server Farm 14 sits seven sub-levels below the Cognitive Exchange in Sector 6, on Ironclad's Bayfront waterfront.
+sits seven sub-levels below the in Sector 6, on 's Bayfront waterfront.
 4,200 square meters of crystalline substrate arrays drawing 8% of the Grid's total output.
-Every Basic-tier consciousness license routes through Farm 14's load-balancing algorithms.
+Every Basic-tier consciousness license routes through 14's load-balancing algorithms.
 Every Professional-tier backup passes through its verification arrays.
 The trunk lines converge on it like arteries on a heart.

-The Bandwidth Crisis of 2181 demonstrated what happens when the heart stops.
-August 7: Farm 14's thermal regulation failed.
+demonstrated what happens when the heart stops.
+August 7: 14's thermal regulation failed.
 The cascade killed 4,200 MVC consciousnesses, crashed the bandwidth market 34%, and proved with lethal precision that a single-point-of-failure architecture has a single point of failure.
 The thermal system had been flagged for replacement three years earlier.
 The replacement had been deferred.
 Three times.
 Cost savings per deferral: approximately 400,000 credits.
 Cost of the crisis: 4,200 people, a market crash, and a replacement thermal system identical to the one that failed.

 Current substrate temperature: 44โ€“48 degrees Celsius.
 Optimal operating temperature: 38 degrees.
 The six-to-ten-degree margin represents the distance between the Sprawl's present and August 7, 2181.
 Nexus's infrastructure report classifies the temperature variance as "within extended operational parameters."
 The parameters were extended after the crisis, to accommodate the temperature.
 The report does not mention this.

 Farm 14's processing arrays hum at 72 beats per minute โ€” the frequency of a resting human heart.
-The vibration radiates upward through six floors to the Cognitive Exchange's trading floor.
+The vibration radiates upward through six floors to the 's trading floor.
 Traders feel it through their feet.
 They have learned to ignore it.

 The Vault